Robinlovelace/odnet/README.md

 transportation and pandemics.
 He’s the creator of the [A/B Street](https://abstreet.org) transportation planning platform, and a proponent of open source code and the Rust programming language.

+Roger is an Associate Professor of Visual Data Science in School of Geography, University of Leeds.
+His research develops, applies and evaluates visualization techniques in the analysis of large geospatial datasets.
+A current focus is on the use of visual techniques for supporting inference in geographical analysis.

 # 7 References